wen/override/level01/walkthrough.md

 # level01

-The program reads username and password from stdin and always prints incorrect password.
+The program reads username and password from stdin and always prints `nope, incorrect password...`.

 ## Step 1.
 Find the right username and password
 ```assembly